 Resources from those who have successfully changed high school start times provide valuable insight into the process.
 A team from the Children’s National Medical Center has engaged in an intensive process with the public schools in Fairfax, Virginia to create a “blueprint for change,” including key lessons learned from other school districts.
 Later school start times will be implemented in Fairfax Public Schools (one of the largest school districts in the country) in the 2015-2016 school year.

 The process of considering and implementing later school start times provides an opportunity to engage in community conversations about health, to build bridges across sectors, and to achieve multiple health benefits through a single policy intervention.
 Public health professionals and researchers in particular may play an essential role in measuring and evaluating the health outcomes of existing and delayed high school start times.

 The Network will be examining policies to promote healthy sleep, including delayed high school start times, in the coming year.
 If you are working on these issues and would benefit from legal technical assistance, please let us know.

-This blog post was prepared by Jill Krueger, J.D., director of the Northern Region of the Network for Public Health Law at the Public Health Law Center at Mitchell Hamline School of Law.
+This post was prepared by Jill Krueger, J.D., director of the Network for Public Health Law—Northern Region.

 The Network for Public Health Law provides information and technical assistance on issues related to public health.
 The legal information and assistance provided in this document does not constitute legal advice or legal representation.
 For legal advice, readers should consult a lawyer in their state.